 - Fever: whenever you’re dealing with a fever, especially when it includes other symptoms such as bloating, it usually means there is inflammation or an infection happening somewhere in the body.
 Your doctor will need to take your blood to help her pinpoint exactly what may be going on.

 In order to prevent bloating, you will likely need to adjust your diet, cut out dairy and try going on the low-FODMAP diet.
-Then add back in fiber foods one at a time to see if a specific food is causing bloating.
-If you incorporate tips to prevent bloating, and it still persists or gets worse, make an appointment to see your doctor.
+Then, add back in fiber foods one at a time to see if a specific food is causing bloating.
+If you incorporate these tips to prevent bloating, and it still persists or gets worse, make an appointment to see your doctor.